nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The delete command is first parsed.

 1. `MainWindow` calls the `execute` method of `LogicManager` to execute the given user’s command.
-2. Before the command is executed, it is parsed by `StudentRecordParser`, which identifies the command to be a addstud command and creates a new `AddStudCommandParser` instance to parse the user’s command.
+2. Before the command is executed, it is parsed by `StudentRecordParser`, which identifies the command to be an `addStudent` command and creates a new `AddStudentCommandParser` instance to parse the user’s command.
-3. Once the command is successfully parsed, `AddStudCommandParser` creates a new `AddStudCommand` instance which will be executed by the `LogicManager`.
+3. Once the command is successfully parsed, `AddStudentCommandParser` creates a new `AddStudentCommand` instance which will be executed by the `LogicManager`.

 **Step 2: Executing the command**

-The `AddStudCommand` instance now interacts with the `ModelManager` to execute the command.
+The `AddStudentCommand` instance now interacts with the `ModelManager` to execute the command.
 1. The `hasStudent` method is called to check if the `Model` contains the student to be added.
 2. Assuming there are no duplicates, the `addStudent` method is then called to add the student into the student record.
 3. The `updateFilteredStudentList` method is called to show the updated list of students in the student record.
 4. A new `CommandResult` instance is created and returned to `LogicManager`.
 5. The control is then passed back to `MainWindow` where the `CommandResult` is displayed to the UI as feedback to the user.

-The following activity diagram below summarizes what happens when a user executes an `addstud` command.
+The following activity diagram below summarizes what happens when a user executes an `addStudent` command.

 <img src="images/AddStudentCommandActivityDiagram.png" width="550" />